apigee/apijam/Module-1/Labs/Lab 3/README.md

 ![image alt text](media/image_13.png)

-5. With the VerifyAPIKey policy that we have configured in our prerequisites **VAK-VerifyKey**, the following variables are populated after verification of an API key that has an API product with the quota fields set as 3 requests per 1 second:
+5. With the VerifyAPIKey policy that we have configured in our prerequisites **Verify-API-Key**, the following variables are populated after verification of an API key that has an API product with the quota fields set as 3 requests per 1 second:

-* verifyapikey.VAK-VerifyKey.apiproduct.developer.quota.limit = 3
+* verifyapikey.Verify-API-Key.apiproduct.developer.quota.limit = 3
-* verifyapikey.VAK-VerifyKey.apiproduct.developer.quota.interval = 1
+* verifyapikey.Verify-API-Key.apiproduct.developer.quota.interval = 1
-* verifyapikey.VAK-VerifyKey.apiproduct.developer.quota.timeunit = second
+* verifyapikey.Verify-API-Key.apiproduct.developer.quota.timeunit = second

 The next step then is to set the **QU-ProductQuota** Quota policy to reference these variables and use this code in the **Policy Configuration**